“The only journey is the journey within.”

 Unfortunately, a lot of us tend to do the latter.
 We focus on our fears and get carried away by our anxiety.
 We become mentally exhausted and fall into depression.

 When you find yourself, you get a deep sense of security and confidence.
-And depression and anxiety become less of a tendency.

 But with so many ways to find yourself, how and where do you start?